auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     key-stretching phase, so that the seed need not be implicitly transferred along with everything else.

+[^echokey-collisions]:
+    If the `EchoKey` is different between applications of the G3P and the final output block collides, there must be a non-trivial collision within the last call to HMAC.
+Moreover, colliding more than one output would require a distinct collision on every block.

+    The only option beyond a single collision on the very last SHA256 block computation involves multiple collisions; namely, both the HMAC outer key computation and the inner pad computation would have to collide.

 [^modified-bcrypt-memory-estimate]:
     Bcrypt's P-box is 72 bytes, Bcrypt's S-box is 4096 bytes, plus one SHA256 accumulator context at 32 bytes, plus two 32 byte derived bcrypt keys, plus